baedrik/snip721-reference-impl/README.md

 | padding  | string               | An Ignored string that can be used to maintain constant message length | yes      | nothing          |

 ## SetGlobalApproval
-SetGlobalApproval can be used to make ownership and/or private metadata viewable by everyone.
+The owner of a token can use SetGlobalApproval to make ownership and/or private metadata viewable by everyone.
 This can be set for a single token or for an owner's entire inventory of tokens by choosing the appropriate AccessLevel.
 SetGlobalApproval can also be used to revoke any global approval previously granted.

 ##### Request
 ```